lucastheis/parallel/README.md

 If you want to write into a variable defined outside the function, you have to make sure it is stored in *shared memory*.
 See the Python documentation on the *multiprocessing* module for more information.
-To store a NumPy array in shared memory, you can use David Baddeley\'s *shmarray* implementation.
+To store a NumPy array in shared memory, you can use David Baddeley's *shmarray* implementation.

 	from shmarray import zeros